drsm79/drsm79.github.com/_posts/2020-11-06-Office_music_with_Mopidy.md

   - lockdown
 title: Office music with Mopidy
 ---
 Since lockdown began in March (it was March, wasn't it?)
 I've been working from home.
-This too a while to get used to - my short drive to/from the office put my brain in gear - but is now "the new normal".
+This took a while to get used to - my short drive to/from the office put my brain in gear - but is now "the new normal".

 One of the little benefits of working from home is that I can listen to music more.
 I don't much like wearing headphones, especially not all day, so when in the office I don't usually listen to music.
 But at home I have a stereo and can put on tunes to my hearts content (currently listening to Bill Callahan's "Gold Record").